d2gex/pyzero-dtq/tests/functional/readme.rst

 tasks to the distributed task queue, and this returning back the results of executing such tasks.
 The simulation goes like this:

-1.  **Collector**: A collector process is started which in turn will start too a ``Publisher`` child process.
-It will run a total of 500 loops, where each loops pools for 10 milliseconds, hence a total operation time of 5 seconds.
+1.  **Collector**: A collector process is started which in turn will start a ``Publisher`` child process.
+It will run a total of 500 loops, where each loop polls for 10 milliseconds, hence a total operation time of 5 seconds.
     ``Workers`` will be started as tasks are being poured in.
 When the collector runs out of loops, it will then issue a ``DIE`` request to both workers and publisher for them to die right away.
 The collector lastly will wait until all child processes have passed away.